cc-hpc-itwm/proxsgd/README.md

 This repository contains the simulations in Section 4.2.

-# Hyperparameter Search
+# Baseline
-This branch is created for hyperparameter search using Covariance Matrix Adaptation evolution strategy..
+This branch is created to train model with SGD optimizer.

 ## Setup
 Kindly follow the following steps to get experimental results.

-1. Install optuna in pytorch enviornment.
+1. Create pytorch enviornment.
 2. Update config.py with required settings.
-3. Run main_search_cma.py
+3. Change variable 'lr' values for different learning rates and Run main_search_baseline.py
 4. Results can be seen in directory mentioned in config.py